KhronosGroup/SYCL-Registry/README.md

 OpenCL, including specifications.

-It is also used as a backing store for the web view of the registry at https://www.khronos.org/registry/SYCL/ ; commits to the master branch of this repository will be reflected there.
+It is also used as a backing store for the web view of the registry at https://www.khronos.org/registry/SYCL/ ; commits to the main branch of this repository will be reflected there.

 In the past, the SYCL registry was maintained in a public Subversion repository.
 The history in that repository has not been imported to github,